vincentntang/MERN-Redux-SocialDevs/docs/API.md

 # React Redux Dev Connector

+To test your files locally, you can download the Postman sample starter here

 ## Running API tests locally

 To locally run the provided Postman collection against your backend, execute: